SatSargsyan/Interview/README.md

 The concept of boxing and unboxing underlies the C# unified view of the type system in which a value of any type can be treated as an object.

-For more details:

-Boxing and Unboxing
-20. What is IEnumerable<> in c#?
+### What is IEnumerable<> in c#?

-Answer:

 IEnumerable is the parent interface for all non-generic collections in System.Collections namespace like ArrayList, HastTable etc. that can be enumerated.
-For the generic version of this interface as IEnumerable<T> which a parent interface of all generic collections class in System.Collections.Generic namespace like List<> and more.
+For the generic version of this interface as IEnumerable`<T>` which a parent interface of all generic collections class in System.Collections.Generic namespace like List`<>` and more.

-In System.Collections.Generic.IEnumerable<T> have only a single method which is GetEnumerator() that returns an IEnumerator.
+In System.Collections.Generic.IEnumerable`<T>` have only a single method which is GetEnumerator() that returns an IEnumerator.
 IEnumerator provides the power to iterate through the collection by exposing a Current property and Move Next and Reset methods, if we doesn’t have this interface as a parent so we can’t use iteration by foreach loop or can’t use that class object in our LINQ query.

-For more details go with following link:

-Implement IEnumerable Interface in C#
-IEnumerable Interface in C#
-21. What is difference between late binding and early binding in c#?
+### What is difference between late binding and early binding in c#?

-Answer:

 Early Binding and Late Binding concepts belongs to polymorphism so let’s see first about polymorphism: